Updated: Jan 12, 2022

 Admission to the museum is $12 for adults (16+), $6 for children (6-15), $10 for seniors (65+) and military and Boeing employees (with ID), and free to children under the age of 6.
 The museum is open from 9:30 a.m. to 5:00 p.m., Thursday through Monday (closed Tuesdays and Wednesdays).
 The address of the facility is 8415 Paine Field Blvd, Mukilteo, WA 98275.

 The Town of Snohomish -- Snohomish is a small and charming town, considered one of the most beautiful in Washington state and often referred to as the "Antique Capital of the Northwest."
 The heart of the town, the Snohomish Historic District, is listed on the National Register of Historic Places.
-Many houses have a plaque with the year it was built and the name of the original residents.
+Many houses bear a plaque with the year it was built and the name of the original residents.
 Some are left intact and some are beautifully renovated and are now homes to B&Bs, cozy eateries, antique shops and trendy bars.
-One of my favorite places to eat there is the Cabbage Patch -- a restaurant with excellent food and desserts, operating inside one of the original older houses of the city.
+One of my favorite places to eat there is the Cabbage Patch -- a restaurant with excellent food and desserts, operating inside one of the city’s original houses.
 There is also a Harley-Davidson shop, a fun bikers’ bar, a coffee roaster, wine tasting bars, a distillery and much more.
 There are festivals year around, a vintage cars parade, a hot air balloon festival, riverside candlelight walk, a wine tasting walk, a sidewalk sale and much more.

 You can easily get to Snohomish from Interstate 5.
 When you get to Everett, take exit 194 to connect with US 2 heading east.
 Snohomish is just a short 10-mile drive away.

 The Outback Kangaroo Farm -- Located on SR 530, about two miles east of the town of Arlington, is a unique wildlife park where you can come face to face with kangaroos, wallabies, wallaroos and lemurs.
 Guided tours will introduce you to a wide variety of animals, including emus, llamas, alpacas, goats, mini donkeys, rabbits, peacocks, turkeys and parrots.
-The guides will give you pellets that you can feed some of the animals with.
+The guides will give you pellets that you can feed to some of the animals.
 They will even challenge you to simulate a "kiss" by placing the pellet between your lips and allowing the animal to take it from you.
 The farm is open from March through October (Thursdays through Sundays) and tours operate every two hours, starting at 10 a.m. with the last tour scheduled for 4 p.m.
 Tour last just 40 minutes.
 Admission is $15 for children ages 2-11, $25 for adults 12-64, and $10 for seniors 65+.

 Riverfront Park -- Few cities can claim to have a scenic waterfall running through its downtown core, but Spokane is the exception.
 The Spokane River cascades over a series of cataracts right through Riverfront Park on both the upper and lower falls section.
 The park is a sprawling complex of 100 well-manicured acres with several bridges to transport you over the river from one bank to the other.
 The land occupied by the park today originally hosted pavilions for the Expo '74 World's Fair, so when the fair concluded, the land was repurposed as a public park space for the enjoyment of all.